 ► Which factors in family contexts, such as parenting styles and learning resources available at home, predict children’s social and emotional development?

 ► Which factors in school contexts, such as teaching methods or specific practices, predict children’s social and emotional development?

 ► Which factors in peer and community contexts, such as relationships with friends, and participation in activities predict children’s social and emotional development?

 ► How do the factors that influence social and emotional skills vary across different cultures and educational systems, and across the two cohorts (students, ages 10 and 15)?

 “Social and emotional skills” differ from cognitive skills, such as literacy or numeracy, because they mainly involve how people manage their emotions, perceive themselves and engage with others, rather than their ability to process information.

-In order to assess these skills, the Study draws on a well-known framework in the field of social and emotional skills – the Big Five model.
+In order to assess these skills, the Survey draws on a well-known framework in the field of social and emotional skills – the Big Five model.

 The model includes a cluster of mutually related social and emotional skills within five broad domains.
 For example, the domain of collaboration encompasses empathy, trust and co-operation.
 Apart from showing their mutual similarity, these groupings also ensure a systematic, comprehensive and balanced consideration of individuals’ social and emotional skills.

 They survey includes 17 social and emotional skills.